tombatron/NReJSON/README.md

 ## Major Changes in Version 3.0

-In version 3.0 support for serialization and deserialization was added in the form of new overloads for the following extension methods:
+In version 3.0 support for serialization and deserialization was added in the form of new generic overloads for the following extension methods:

 - JsonGet/JsonGetAsync
 - JsonMultiGet/JsonMultiGetAsync